 Who can be a living liver donor?

-A living donor is a close family member defined as a ‘near relative’ in the THO Act.
+A living donor for liver transplant is a close family member defined as a ‘near relative’ in the THO Act.
 This is defined as spouse, parents, siblings, grandparents, and children of the recipient.
 Any of these can be a donor as long as they are healthy and pass all their tests and fulfil the requirements of the law.

 Compatibility of Blood Groups